reallyMilo/AnnoStamps/README.md

    git clone https://github.com/reallyMilo/AnnoStamps.git
    ```

-2. If you followed the above steps rename .env.example to .env

-3. Install dependencies, apply the prisma schema to the database and optionally seed the database.
+2. Install dependencies, apply the prisma schema to the database and optionally seed the database.

    ```bash
    pnpm i